Get significan relief from symptoms of GERD, IBS, Colitis, Arthritis, MS, Diabetes and Neuropathy.

 The ability to mobilize immune cells (lymphocytes) is very dependent on adequate vitamin D in your system.
-In northern areas in Winter, you need to be taking at least 2000 units a day of vitamin D.
+In northern areas in Winter, you need to be taking at least 2000 units (50 micrograms) a day of vitamin D.

 Next, your immune cells must have good vision and sharp teeth.
 Vitamin A, in all forms, even as beta carotene, plus zinc and selenium are the key players here.

 Iron and B-complex vitamins play an important support role too.

 Let me help you shop for a great product ...

 The Alive multivitamin-multimineral products cover all these bases in one tablet .
 The age 50+ vitamins have real good anti-oxidant and vitamin D content:

 Whether is it being ready to cope with a possible virus variant, or cope with the common cold, here is a lecture that will help you understand how your system responds to Covid and other germs.
 This lecture can help people with other immune activation conditions like Crohn's, Multiple Sclerosis, Ulcerative Colitis, or Rheumatoid Arthritis too.
 Click on the yellow button below.